rasmus-kirk/halo/documents/thesis/06-plonk/05-trace.md

 \end{array}
 $$

+The monotonic functions defined below are specific to the $\Surkal$ protocol.
+Thus if the arithmetizer abover were to be extended for a different \plonk-ish protocol, the functions would be different.

 Note: for each monotonic function below, we notate $\dagger$ as a check if the state has saturated in which the fixpoint compute can terminate.
 Wheras $s$ is the initial state and $\iota$ a constructor of it.

 **Resolve**